Benefits of Engaging Children with Nature

 NATURALIZING OUTDOOR LEARNING AND PLAY ENVIRONMENTS

-The majority of children are in childcare or school for extended periods of time, often eight to ten hours per day, which makes greening their environment vital to their physical and emotional well-being.
+The majority of children are in childcare or school for extended periods of time, often eight to ten hours per day, which makes green environment vital to their physical and emotional well-being.
 Childcare centers and schools with naturalized outdoor environments allow children to have safe, ready-made access to green places and engagement with nature.
 A wide range of naturalized settings and elements stimulate a diversity of play and learning experiences for children, adding endless value to an outdoor environment.

 NATURALIZED SETTINGS AND ELEMENTS